edklesel/TeleBotNotifier/README.md

-# telebotnotifier
+# TeleBotNotifier

-Telebotnotifier is a Python tool written using FastAPI to interact with a telegram bot.
+TeleBotNotifier is a Python tool written using FastAPI to interact with a telegram bot.

 This was created out of the desire for a simple self-hosted notification system which could send a message just by sending a single http request.